 When organized at scale, persuasive conversation campaigns, also known as “deep canvassing,” deliberately catalyze as many conversations as possible to achieve impact at a level that could influence voting.
 Such campaigns call on large numbers of supporters to carry out conversations either with their own peer contacts or pre-selected sections of the general public.
 This is carried out either through door-to-door canvassing or through organized phone or digital communications drives.

+Blueprints for Change how-to guides are put together by campaign innovators in order to help progressive organizers and groups up their game more quickly.
+The “blueprints” capture, communicate and inform innovative campaigning strategies and tactics.
 Blueprints for Change provide their guides in Google Doc format to be able to update their blueprints with the latest information.
-See the latest version.

 - Disclaimer / request for your help 2